 Elements to include in the START proposal are included below.
-Applications exceeding the total page limit of 6 pages (1″ margins, 11-12 pt font) will be returned without review.
-Proposals should be packaged as a single PDF file and emailed to email@example.com.
+Applications exceeding the total page limit of 6 pages (1" margins, 11-12 pt font) will be returned without review.
+Proposals documents should be uploaded to the UConn Quest Portal in PDF format.

 - Proposal Narrative (2 pages)